 Pole and Throw Configurations

-We have a range of switches which support a range of configurations which are commonly referred to as single pole and double pole.
+We have a range of switches that support a range of configurations which are commonly referred to as single pole and double pole.
 The poles and throws indicate the number of circuits that are controlled by the switch.
 The throw defines how many positions the switches poles can be connected to.

 - SPSP – single pole single throw